quinfpunk/Generate_novel_abstracts/README.md

 - Provides insights into the performance of different prediction strategies
 - Validates that the new nodes integrate naturally into the existing citation network

+### Add new nodes and generate associated abstract (`src/CitationGraphAbstractGenerator.py`)
+The CitationGraphAbstractGenerator class contains the methods to:
+- load a given citation graph
+- compute the embedding of each node
+- create new nodes (using LinkPredictor to have the nodes links) and its associated abstract using t5 small and gemma3:4b
+- evaluate a node, using cosine similarity and, by extracting the abstract's concepts, concepts comparaison
+- visualize the graph, emphazing the new nodes

+This class is used in the `MLNS_groupProject.ipynb` file to run the abstract generation and visualize the citation graph with new nodes.

 ## Setup and Usage

 1. Clone this repository